j4ke-m4loney/repriced-app/README.md

 # Repriced

-**Repriced** is a full-stack real estate listing platform that highlights repriced or discounted properties currently availiable for purchase or rent.
+**Repriced** is a full-stack real estate listing platform that highlights repriced or discounted properties currently available for purchase or rent.
 Inspired by platforms like Airbnb and RealEstate.com.au, the goal is to create a transparent, fast, and user-friendly experience for buyers and renters.

 ![Homepage Screenshot](./assets/repriced-homepage-screenshot.png)